-President Kennedy allegedly said he couldn’t think as well unless he slept with a different woman every night; maybe this was one of the ingredients that made him a good president.
+President Kennedy allegedly said he couldn’t think as well unless he slept with a different woman every night; somehow the Kennedy myth has survived in a more intact way that Jung’s reputation.

 This is an excellent summary article from Wikipedia:

 Toni (Antonia Anna) Wolff (18 September 1888 – 21 March 1953), was a patient and later a student and lover of Carl Jung.
 Wolff later became a Jungian analyst.
 Her extramarital relationship with Jung was openly enacted through a course of ten years.
 Jung had been looking for the “Anima woman”, eventually coming to call Toni his “second wife”, his legal wife being Emma Jung.